 - Neglecting their daily needs.
 Since the individuals are already devoting all of their time to work, there is no room for anything else in life.
 Friends and family, eating and sleeping are no longer seen as vital aspects of life, and are just burdens which take away from the time that can be put into work.

 - Displacement of conflicts.
-People who reach this stage become aware that something is not right, but have trouble finding the source of the problem and often start placing blame elsewhere in the team or organization.
+People who reach this stage become aware that something is not right but have trouble finding the source of the problem and often start placing blame elsewhere on the team or organization.

 - Denial of emerging problems.
 At some point, people affected by the burnout become intolerant, aggressive, sarcastic.
 They begin to ignore problems related to the project they are working on because they don’t want to deal with them and blame it on the pressure that comes with their excessive workload.